csvt32745/VFX_2021_SPRING/hw1/readme.md

 ---
 # Usage
-- Open the `hw1.ipynb` with jupyer-notebook
+- Open the `hw1.ipynb` with jupyter-notebook
 - Run all cells
 - Done :)